jmvanel/semantic_forms/scala/forms_play/README.md

 # How to run

-- build with sbt project ../forms
-- build and run this project with latest play activator this project: type: run
+- build and run this project with [latest play activator from typesafe.com](http://typesafe.com/platform/getstarted) , and type in activator : ~run

 Preloading RDF content